maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 2. Install gnuplot and Maxima

 Ensure gcc, gnuplot and [Maxima](http://maxima.sourceforge.net) are installed on your server.
-Currently Maxima 5.34.1 to 5.36.1 then 5.38.0 to 5.42.2 are supported.
-Please avoid versions 5.37.x which are known to have a minor bug which affects STACK.
-STACK has been used with Maxima 5.25.1 to 5.36.1, but these older versions are not being actively tested.
+Currently Maxima 5.38.1 to 5.42.2 are supported.
 Please contact the developers to request support for other versions.

 We currently recommend that you use Maxima 5.38.1.

 Please note

 * Please avoid versions 5.37.x which are known to have a minor bug which affects STACK.
 In particular with `simp:false`, \(s^{-1}\) is transformed into \(1/s\).
 This apparently minor change makes it impossible to distinguish between the two forms.
 This causes all sorts of problems.
 Do not use Maxim 5.37.1 to 5.37.3.
-* From version 5.35.1 on Windows, Maxima is very slow in starting, and there is no optimization mechanism.
 * Older versions of Maxima:  in particular, Maxima 5.23.2 has some differences which result in \(1/\sqrt{x} \neq \sqrt{1/x}\), and similar problems.
 This means that we have an inconsistency between questions between versions of maxima.
 Of course, we can argue about which values of \(x\) make \(1/\sqrt{x} = \sqrt{1/x}\), but currently the unit tests and assumption is that these expressions should be considered to be algebraically equivalent!
 So, older versions of Maxima are not supported for a reason.
 Please test thoroughly if you try to use an older version, and expect some errors in the mathematical parts of the code.
 * If you install more than one version of Maxima then you will need to tell STACK which version to use.
 Otherwise just use the "default" option.